mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 25 March 2025

-- The average temperature today is 6.69˚C,
+- The average temperature today is 7.78˚C,
-- With highs of 6.69˚C and lows of 6.69˚C,
+- With highs of 7.78˚C and lows of 7.78˚C,
-- It may feel like 6.69˚C with light rain
+- It may feel like 7.78˚C with overcast clouds
-- The wind speed is 0.89m/s and visibility is 10000m
+- The wind speed is 0.45m/s and visibility is 10000m
-- The pressure is 1021hPa and humidity is 92%
+- The pressure is 1022hPa and humidity is 89%
 - The sun will rise at 05:59 and set at 18:29

 <!-- weather_marker ends -->